Our Approach To Investing

 Our ability to minimize portfolio risk for our client is a result of having a Sell-Side Discipline.
 Prior to investing in a security we establish an exit point based on the % of loss or price our investment advisors determine is acceptable.
 If the security price is violated then it is sold.
 This ensures that profits are protected for our clients, or worst case, risk to principle is minimized.
 Only through having an investment approach that has a pre-determined exit strategy for each investment position, can you mitigate portfolio risk during market corrections.

-Modern Portfolio Theory – Since the 1950s Wall Street has propagated this approach to long term investing.
-Often called “set it and forget it” or “buy and hold” Modern Portfolio Theory advocates making long term investments in asset classes and securities based on a person’s horizon, required market return, and investor suitability.
-Market returns are based on long term (50+ years) of defined asset classes.
+Modern Portfolio Theory – Since the 1950s, Wall Street has propagated this approach to long term investing.
+Often called “set it and forget it” or “buy and hold”, Modern Portfolio Theory advocates making long term investments in asset classes and securities based on a person’s horizon, required market return, and investor suitability.
+Market returns are based on holding for the long term (50+ years) of defined asset classes.
 Once the portfolio is constructed using mutual funds it is held for the long term with yearly re-balancing.
+Use of higher cost mutual funds reduce bottom line returns.

 Here is where they fall short: